genielabs/glabs.it/source/content/posts/unique-lovely-web-bits.md

 In order to make this work without issues we must guarantee 100% backward compatibility whenever a distributed component is updated.
 If this is not possible, then a new path must be assigned to the updated component.

-Also, we must consider that downloading resources from multiple hosts of uncertain reliability can sometime compromise performance especially in presence of network issues.
+Also, we must consider that downloading resources from multiple hosts of uncertain reliability can sometimes compromise performance especially in presence of network issues.
 That's an old lesson already taught by the use of *CDNs*.

 So when performance is a real concern about your application, a different strategy can be adopted and this consists of